 Step #1 for Teaching English Reading: Set the Context

-Context is everything when learning a language.
+Context is everything when learning a language and it’s a key component of Swiller’s Cognitive Load Theory.
 Without it, our students are just learning random bits of grammar and vocabulary but they don’t have a way to put it together into a cohesive system within their brains.

 An easy way to do this in a reading or listening lesson is to have students talk together for a couple of minutes about something.
 During the CELTA course, I had this story about a man who was living in an airport.
 I was lucky, perhaps, in that it was something that the students were really interested in!
 In order to set the context, I had students talk about five things that people do when they have to wait in the airport for a long time (sleep/watch TV/eat + drink, etc.).

 Step #2: Pre-Reading Task

 This is where you have students do something related to the reading.
 You can teach/have students review some of the key vocabulary in the passage, or do something like a prediction task.

 In the case I mentioned previously, I told my students that they were going to read a story about a guy who lived in an airport for 17 years.
 And that he only left eventually because he got sick and had to go to the hospital.
 The students had to guess why they think he stayed there so long.

-I elicited five answers and wrote them on the board to lead into the step #3, making sure that one of the answers was the correct one.
+I elicited five answers and wrote them on the board to lead into step #3, making sure that one of the answers was the correct one.